LukeMurphey/splunk-webhooks-input/src/README.txt

 Q: Can I allow non-admin users to make and edit inputs?

-A: Yes, just assign users the "edit_modinput_webhooks_input" capability.
+A: Yes, just assign users the "edit_modinput_webhook" capability.
 You will likely want to give them the "list_inputs" capability too.